rbardenet/bml-course/README.md

 * It is recommended to have followed either "Probabilistic graphical models" or "Computational statistics" during the first semester.

 ## Organization of courses
-* 8x3 hours of lectures, out of which 4 practical sessions of 1h30 and 1 student seminar of 3h will be carved.
+* 8x3 hours of lectures, the last session being a student seminar.
 * All classes and material will be in English.
 Students may write their final report either in French or English.

 ## Validation